Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Wave eigenfunctions

-In this section we will derive the eigenfunctions related to charged massive scalar particles propagating in the Kerr-Newman background.
-This is possible if one uses some properties of the confluent Heun functions and then obtains their polynomial expressions.
+In this section we will derive both the angular and radial wave eigenfunctions related to the quasibound states of charged massive scalar particles propagating in the Kerr-Newman black hole spacetime, as well as in the particular cases of Schwarzschild and Kerr backgrounds.